TRINIDAD AND TOBAGO

 Percentage of children age 36-59 months are currently attending early childhood care and education programmes

 DURATION OF SURVEY

-Data collection for the MICS will take place over a period of eight months, from February - September 2019.
+Data collection for the MICS will take place over a period of eleven months, from February - December 2019.

 The success of the survey and the quality of the resulting data is largely dependent on the cooperation of citizens who fall within the survey sample.